madanyc/workfront-learn.en/help/basic-reporting/create-a-basic-filter-activity.md

 ---
-title: Create a Basic Filter Activity
+title: Create a basic filter activity
 description:  In this video, you will do an activity to create your own filter in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video